wpmetabox/docsv2/docs/fields/icon.md

 ### Using icon font

-To use an icon font, you need to prepare 2 files:

-- <u>Icon CSS</u>: a CSS file to enqueue the icon font.
-In the Meta Box Builder UI, you can enter an absolute URL or a relative URL to that file from the WordPress root directory or a CDN URL if the icon font has support for it (like [Line Awesome](https://icons8.com/line-awesome), [Boxicons](https://boxicons.com/)).
+To use an icon font, you need to prepare the **icon CSS** file, which is a CSS file to enqueue the icon font.
+In the Meta Box Builder UI, you can enter an absolute URL or a relative URL to that file from the WordPress root directory or a CDN URL if the icon font has support for it (like Line Awesome, Boxicons).

-- <u>Icon file</u>: a JSON or text file to define the icons you want to use.
+By default, the plugin will try to parse the content of the icon CSS file and extract all CSS classes for you to choose from.
+However, if your CSS file contains more CSS classes which are not used for icons, or you want to select only some icons, you'll need to prepare the **icon file**, which is a JSON or text file to define the icons you want to use.
 In the Meta Box Builder UI, enter the absolute or relative path from the WordPress root directory.

 This is the field settings for this: